thoratli/Tournaments/README.md

-# Tournaments
+# Tournaments (in-progress)
 Creates an Tournament for N number of users.
-The user picks how many rounds they want to play a league is created where everybody plays with everybody, collecting 3points per victory and 1point per draw.
+The user picks how many rounds they want to play and a league is created where everybody plays with everybody, collecting 3points per victory and 1point per draw.
+The database is up and running but I´m updating the software sou you can choose a sport and generate a tournament for that sport.

 ## Dependencies